Environmental Information (Scotland) Regulations 2004

 Environmental Information Guidance

 The Scottish Information Commissioner has published detailed guidance for public authorities on handling requests for information under the EIRs.
-You can download a full copy of the Guidance here:
+The guidance can be downloaded from the following pages:

 The Scottish Government's Section 60 Code of Practice on dealing with requests for environmental information can also be viewed here: Section 60 Code of Practice.